 Our audio-visual consultants and engineers include Professional Engineers and Certified Technology Specialists.
-Newcomb & Boyd is also an InfoComm International AVSP Gold Certified Provider.
+Newcomb & Boyd is also an AVIXA (formerly InfoComm International) AVSP Gold Certified Provider.

-Presentation systems include support for video, data, graphics projection, slides, overheads, and film.
+Graphic systems can include support for video, data, and graphics distribution and presentation.
 These tools have become essential in the corporate workplace as well as in educational facilities in order to keep pace with technological advances, helping to achieve business objectives and promote learning, respectively.

 Real-time remote collaboration is no longer a luxury but both a value added tool and an investment that quickly pays dividends when looking to save time and money.
 Videoconferencing, coupled with collaborative meeting tools, adds a new dimension to resource utilization.
 It enables the delivery of detailed remote instruction without the waste of time or money involved in travel.